MAKING SELF-CARE A HIGHER PRIORITY

-My new year’s resolution is to make self care a higher priority.
-Working with lymphedema patients I’ve seen time and again how self care improves the quality of one’s life.
-I have never been very good at self care.
-I’m really good at taking care of everyone else.
-Being a caregiver is part of who I am and I doubt that will ever change.
-What I would like to change however, is my willingness and ability to take care of myself, to improve the quality of my life.
-My customers have helped me come to this realization – self care is self love.
+My new year’s resolution is to make self-care a higher priority.
+Working with lymphedema patients, I’ve seen time and again how self-care improves the quality of one’s life.
+I have never been very good at self-care.
+I’m good at taking care of everyone else.
+Being a caregiver is part of who I am, and I doubt that will ever change.
+However, I would like to change my willingness and ability to care for myself to improve my life’s quality.
+My customers have helped me come to this realization – self-care is self-love!

 PRIORITIZING YOUR HEALTH

 One of my customers called the other day to order new ReadyWrap garments.
-The first time he had placed an order, we worked out a payment plan for him to help him purchase these garments.
-However, this time when he called he had saved up enough money not only to buy the wrap garments, but four pairs of extra liners so he didn’t have to do laundry every day.
-Now that’s what I call self care!
+We worked out a payment plan to help him purchase these garments the first time he placed an order.
+However, when he called this time, he had saved enough money to buy the wrap garments and four pairs of extra liners so he didn’t have to do laundry daily.
+Now that’s what I call self-care!
 Prioritizing his health, his well-being.
-I could tell that he was so proud of himself for saving and making his health a top priority – for taking care of himself.
+I could tell he was so proud of himself for saving and making his health a top priority – for taking care of himself.

 PRESCRIPTION FOR LYMPHEDEMA

-Compression garments can be expensive, I understand this.
-However, in the case of lymphedema, compression is comparative to a prescription drug.
-It should not be taken lightly.
-Knowing compression is part of the health care plan for lymphedema and that garments need to be replaced on a regular basis, setting aside a savings plan is one way to make it less painful.
-“Small, daily, seemingly insignificant contributions when done consistently over time lead to stunning results,” said Robin Sharma, [The 5am Club].
+Compression garments can be expensive; I understand this.
+However, compression is comparable to a prescription drug for lymphedema.
+Therefore, it should not be taken lightly.
+Compression is part of the health care plan for lymphedema, and garments must be replaced regularly.
+Setting aside a savings plan is one way to make it less painful.
+“Small, daily, seemingly insignificant contributions, when done consistently over time, lead to stunning results,” said Robin Sharma, [The 5 am Club].
 Isn’t your health worth it?
 Aren’t you worth it?
-I believe you are – I believe I am.
+I believe you are – I think I am.

 IF WE DON’T CARE, WHO WILL?

-If this man can make the effort to take such good care of himself, why can’t I?
-Self care is such any easy thing to put off when you’re not in pain, isn’t it?
+If this man can make an effort to take good care of himself, why can’t I?
+Self-care is easy to put off when you’re not in pain.
 So easy to skip that walk when it’s gray and cold outside.
 So easy to overeat and eat poorly during the holiday season.
 However, if we don’t care, who will?
-I heard the other day that relying on procedure is better than relying on personality.
-In other words, if we wait until we feel like doing it (personality), instead of doing what is scheduled (procedure), it will most likely never get done.
+I heard the other day that relying on the procedure is better than depending on personality.
+In other words, if we wait until we feel like doing it (personality) instead of doing what is scheduled (procedure), it will most likely never get done.
 Lymphedema is a progressive disease.
 The care you give to yourself now can make all the difference in the long run.

 NOT JUST COMPRESSION GARMENTS

-It’s not just the replacement and care of compression garments that constitutes self care for lymphedema, but it is a big one.
+It’s not just the replacement and care of compression garments that constitutes self-care for lymphedema; it is a big one.
 Compression wears out – and when it does, it is not as effective as it once was.
-Usually a person can tell when their compression needs replacing: the stockings start to get way easier to get on, the Velcro no longer sticks as well on a wrap garment or the garment begins to slip on a regular basis.
-In general, if a stocking is worn everyday it should be replaced every four to six months to get optimal compression therapy.
-Wrap garments last a bit longer, as many users are able to get a full year of good compression out of a wrap garment.
+Usually, a person can tell when their compression needs replacing: the stockings start to get way easier to get on, the Velcro no longer sticks as well on a wrap garment, or the garment begins to slip regularly.
+Generally, if a stocking is worn daily, it should be replaced every four to six months for optimal compression therapy.
+After that, wrap garments last a bit longer, as many users can get a full year of good compression out of a wrap garment.

 BEYOND COMPRESSION GARMENTS

-Beyond the compression, self care for those dealing with lymphedema should include care of your skin, especially in these dry winter months.
+Beyond the compression, self-care for those dealing with lymphedema should include skin care, especially in these dry winter months.
 Exercise to move lymph fluid is beneficial to all, but especially to those dealing with lymphedema.
-Other tactics, like being involved in a support group, helps to know you are not alone.
-Many local hospitals have support groups that you can join, but if not, check out the groups on social media.
+Other tactics, like being involved in a support group, help to know you are not alone.
+Many local hospitals have support groups you can join, but if not, check out the groups on social media.
 There is a lot we can learn from each other.
 Reach out!

-Self care is self love.
+Self-care is self-love.
 To ignore caring for your lymphedema is sending a message to yourself that you are not important enough.
-Our attitude toward ourselves and our self care needs to improve.
-Only we can make this a priority in our lives.
-When we put ourselves last, no one benefits.
-If we truly want to be caregivers and help others, we must help ourselves first.
+Our attitude toward ourselves and our self-care needs to improve.
+Only we can make this a priority in our lives when we put ourselves last; no one benefits.
+If we genuinely want to be caregivers and help others, we must care for ourselves first.
 You and your health are worth it, aren’t they?
-I believe mine is, what do you think?
+I believe mine is; what do you think?